orchetect/TimecodeKit/README.md

 ## Community & Support

 Please do not email maintainers for technical support.
-Several options are available for questions and feature ideas:
+Several options are available for issues and questions:

 - Questions and feature ideas can be posted to [Discussions](https://github.com/orchetect/TimecodeKit/discussions).
 - If an issue is a verifiable bug with reproducible steps it may be posted in [Issues](https://github.com/orchetect/TimecodeKit/issues).

 ## Contributions

 Contributions are welcome.
-Feel free to post in Discussions first before submitting a PR.
+Posting in [Discussions](https://github.com/orchetect/TimecodeKit/discussions) first prior to new submitting PRs for features or modifications is encouraged.